Posted on

 TM 10-405 The Army Cook: 1941.
 This pamphlet supersedes TM210-152, December 31, 1935.

 While not a part of the manual, I included a 4-page document on the Procedure (SOP) for Company Field Kitchens.
 Date unknown.
-It’s essentially a “cliff-notes” version of how to set up a field kitchen.
+It’s essentially a “Cliff Notes” version of how to set up a field kitchen.

 One interesting note is that the Mess Sgt was to carry into the field –

-Feldkochbuch fur Warme Lander | 1940 | 1941 | 1942 – Germany Army field cookbook.
-Note, that cookbooks may contain Swastikas and other potentially offensive material.
+Feldkochbuch fur Warme Lander | 1940 | 1941 | 1942 – German Army field cookbook.
+Note that cookbooks may contain Swastikas and other potentially offensive material.
 The website author publishes them for purely historical and educational reasons and thinks these ideas belong exactly where they are, the dustbin of history.

 Manual of Military Cooking and Dietary 1933 London – British Army cookbook.
-Note, that the book may contain references to imperialism or empire-building.
-The website author publishes them for purely historical and educational reasons and thinks these ideas should remain in the trashcan of history.
+Note that the book may contain references to imperialism or empire-building.
+The website author publishes them for purely historical and educational reasons and thinks these ideas should remain in the trash can of history.
 People have a right to self-determination.

 Religious